 Precarious situations occur almost daily, for example when the vehicle has slipped into a ditch.
 If the vehicle has problems manoeuvring<br/> with pure articulation steering, the Felix can effortlessly drive out of the ditch in parallel mode.
 The optimum weight distribution means that even wet ground is protected when travelling in crabbing mode.

 When considering the work process of a forestry machine, it is essential start the analysis at the yard and not leave until you are out in the wood.
 How the machine reaches the work location and how it travels from one work site to the next are also big factors in the overall economy.
 Does the forestry machine have to be brought to the location by a truck on a low loader or does it have a transmission system that also enables travel on public roads?

 The Felix offers the flexibility of a vehicle concept that does not require any external aids to reach the work site or to change between work sites.

-The Pfanzelt XXL cab has been especially created with the demands of our customers in mind – low vibrations when working in standing timber yet with maximum comfort when driving on public roads.
+The Pfanzelt XXL cabin was designed especially for the demands of our customers.
+Few vibrations when working in standing timber and still maximum driving comfort when driving on the road.

-An additional control panel for on-road driving is provided next to the steering wheel.
-All key parameters are conveniently displayed in driver’s field of vision.
+An additional operating terminal for road travel is located next to the steering wheel.
+All important parameters are displayed there in the driver's best possible view.

-Unique in the forestry industry and essential for municipal use is the possibility to install a passenger seat in the driver’s cab as an option.
+Unique in the forestry industry and essential for use in municipal applications, there is an option of installing a passenger seat in the cab.